V-Ghost/VulkanoDB/README.md

 ### 🧪 Try Ingesting Data

-You can use the `vulkano-client` module to simulate a client:
+You can use the `Tarmac-client` module to simulate a client:

 ```java
 HandshakeRequest req = HandshakeRequest.newBuilder()